harley/auditable/README.md

 There are a lot of gems under https://www.ruby-toolbox.com/categories/Active_Record_Versioning and https://www.ruby-toolbox.com/categories/Active_Record_User_Stamping but there are various issues with them (as of this writing):

 * Almost all of them are outdated and not working with Rails 3.2.2.
 Some of the popular ones such as `papertrail` and `vestal_versions` have many issues and pull requests but haven't been addressed or merged.
-Based on the large number of forks of thee popular gems, people seem to be OK with their own gem tweaks.
-Some tweaks are good, but some are too hackish.
-I couldn't figure out whose fork should be the most reliable to use.
+Based on the large number of forks of these popular gems, people seem to be OK with their own gem tweaks.
+Some tweaks are good, but some are too hackish (to deal with recent Rails changes) based on the commits that I have read.
+I have tried some of the more popular ones but they don't work reliably for something simple I'm trying to achieve.
-* Many of these gems have evolved overtime and become rather cumbersome.
-Heck, even to support both Rails 2 and Rails 3 makes it some quite bloated.
+* Many of these gems have evolved overtime and become rather (very) cumbersome.
-* Most or all of them don't seem to support beyond the database columns, i.e. not working (or working well) with virtual methods or associations. `papertrail` supports `has_one` but that seems to be it.
+* Most or all of them don't seem to support beyond the database columns, i.e. not working (or working well) with virtual methods or associations. `papertrail` supports `has_one` but the author said it's not easy to go further than that.
 * I need something simple and lightweight.

-A lot of the gems in the above category are great and I draw inspirations from them.
-I'm just attempting to create a dead simple gem that lets you easily diff the changes on a model's attributes or methods.
-Yes, methods.
-Here's the FIRST difference in my approach:
+A lot of the gems in the above category are great.
+I'm just aiming to create a dead simple gem that lets you easily diff the changes on a model's attributes or methods.
+Yes, methods, not just attributes.
+Here's the key difference in my approach:

-Rule #1: If you want to track changes to complicated stuff such as associated records, just define a method that returns some representation of the associated records and let `auditable` keeps track of the changes in those values over time.
+If you want to track changes to complicated stuff such as associated records, just define a method that returns some representation of the associated records and let `auditable` keeps track of the changes in those values over time.

+Basically:

+* I don't want the default to track all my columns.
+Only the attributes or methods I specify please.
+* I don't want to deal with association mess.
+Use methods instead.
+* I care about tracking the values of certain virtual attributes or methods, not just database columns
+* I want something simple, similar to [ActiveRecord::Dirty#changes](http://ar.rubyonrails.org/classes/ActiveRecord/Dirty.html#M000291) but persistent across saves.
+See `Auditable::Auditing#audited_changes` below.

 See examples under Usage section.

 ## Installation